dmitriiche/weather_backend/README.md

 ## Running the application locally
 ### Using IntelliJ IDEA
--Open project directory in the IntelliJ IDEA
+- Open project directory in the IntelliJ IDEA
--Go to the /src/main/java/com.dmiche_weather.demo.weather_demo/ directory -Right click on the WeatherDemoApplication class -Select run
+- Go to the /src/main/java/com.dmiche_weather.demo.weather_demo/ directory
+- Right click on the WeatherDemoApplication class
+- Select run

 ### Using console
--Go to the project directory
+- Go to the project directory
--Run command mvn spring-boot:run
+- Run command mvn spring-boot:run

 Server start at the localhost:8090